strmprivacy/docs/docs/03-quickstart/05-ccd/03-aws-marketplace/01-byol.md

 ![AWS Marketplace](images/byol.png)

 1. **Subscribe**
-   Click `Continue to Subscribe`, follow the instructions and start your subscription.
-Come back to this guide after you've finished subscribing.
+   Click `Continue to Subscribe`, and then `Accept license` to start your subscription. **Don't** click `Continue to the Configuration`, but follow along with the steps below.
    :::important
    The installation instructions in the AWS Marketplace after subscribing are quite unclear, as many details are left out.